Community Detection in Multiplex Networks: Results

+As the first step of our comparative analysis, we analyzed the structural properties of the different community structures identified by the evaluated methods.
+Table\revm{s}~\ref{table:global_real_stats:1} \revm{and \ref{table:global_real_stats:2}} present the statistics concerning the community structures obtained on the smallest (AUCS) and largest (Airports) of the real-world multiplex networks taken into account.
+We also present the general statistics about the communities detected on \rev{DKPol} and Rattus datasets in Table\rev{s \ref{table:global_real_stats:dkpol} and \ref{table:global_real_stats:rattus}}.
+Statistics of each method occupy one row in each a table (multiple settings of the input parameters for some methods are represented as separated entries for the same method).
+Since some of the methods are non-deterministic, we \revm{executed} each method 10 times, and provide \rev{mean and standard deviation}.
 It can be observed how \textsf{LART} generates a number of communities which is higher than that of most other methods on all real networks.
 However a large percentage of these communities appear to be singletons, indicating that this algorithm mostly fails in aggregating nodes into communities.
-Other algorithms which appear to generate a relatively high number of communities regardless of the network structure are \rev{\textsf{Infomap\_o}} and \textsf{ABACUS}, both variants.
-Interestingly, \rev{both retrieve a large number of communities without retrieving any singleton, showing a different behavior from \textsf{LART}. \rev{The discovery of many communities by \textsf{Infomap\_o} and \textsf{ABACUS} is associated to a high percentage of node-overlapping.} As regards to the size of the largest community, higher values correspond to \textsf{PMM\_l} and \textsf{Infomap\_o}.
-On the other end, \textsf{ABACUS} (both variants) and \textsf{CPM$_{(42)}$} assign a small number of nodes to the largest communities, in both the AUCS and the Airports networks. \rev{This can be explained by the strong requirements that ABACUS and (even more) ML-CPM have to cluster nodes together.} Concerning $sc2/sc1$, we can observe how the values tend to be all relatively high for the smallest (\rev{AUCS}) and largest (Airports) network\rev{s}, indicating that in these cases the largest communities for each identified community structure have comparable sizes. \rev{An algorithm grouping most of the nodes together, and thus not able to structure them into separate communities, would have a very low value for $sc2/sc1$.}}
+Other algorithms which appear to generate a relatively high number of communities regardless of the network structure are \rev{\textsf{Infomap$_o$}} and \textsf{ABACUS}, both variants.
+Interestingly, \rev{both retrieve a large number of communities without retrieving any singleton, showing a different behavior from \textsf{LART}. \rev{The discovery of many communities by \textsf{Infomap$_o$} and \textsf{ABACUS} is associated to a high percentage of node overlapping.} As regards to the size of the largest community, higher values correspond to \textsf{PMM$_l$} and \textsf{Infomap$_o$}.
+On the other end, \textsf{ABACUS} (both variants) and \textsf{\revm{ML-}CPM$_{42}$} assign a small number of nodes to the largest communities, in both the AUCS and the Airports networks. \rev{This can be explained by the strong requirements that \textsf{ABACUS} and (even more) \textsf{ML-CPM} have to cluster nodes together.} Concerning $sc2/sc1$, we can observe how the values tend to be all relatively high for the smallest (\rev{AUCS}) and largest (Airports) network\rev{s}, indicating that in these cases the largest communities for each identified community structure have comparable sizes. \rev{An algorithm grouping most of the nodes together, and thus not able to structure them into separate communities, would have a very low value for $sc2/sc1$.}}